 When used correctly, affirmations are helpful components of a self-care practice.
-The purpose of I AM affirmations isn’t to “fake it 'til you make it.”
+Their purpose isn’t to “fake it 'til you make it.”
 Words can’t force you to believe things, but they can help you improve the way you feel.

 They concluded that "repeating positive self-statements may benefit certain people, such as individuals with high self-esteem, but backfire for the very people who need them the most."

-The lesson here is - when you feel good - affirmations can help you feel even better.
+The lesson here is - when you feel good - they can help you feel even better.
 But, when you're upset, they can backfire.
-Avoid repeating affirmations that feel inauthentic.
-Instead, repeat affirmations that resonate with you and make you happy.
+Avoid repeating them if it feels inauthentic.
+Instead, repeat ones that resonate with you and make you happy.
 When you're upset, acknowledge your feelings and give yourself time to naturally return to a positive optimistic state.
-Then, once you feel yourself again you can benefit from the true power of I AM affirmations.
+Then, once you feel yourself again you can benefit from the true power of them.

-This affirmation gives you permission to be complete and a work-in-progress simultaneously.
+Give yourself permission to be complete and a work-in-progress simultaneously.
 There's also an element of forgiveness in it.
-This is an I AM affirmation that means you're ready to let go of past mistakes and move forward.
+This means you're ready to let go of past mistakes and move forward.

 Close-mindedness and inflexibility can be a hindrance to growth.
 Others have nuggets of wisdom they can offer you if you're open to listening.